Tutorial

 Unfortunately, Python's

-syntax throws a spanner in the works, because it cannot distinguish betweenobj[ a, b ] obj[(a, b)]
+__getitem__syntax throws a spanner in the works, because it cannot distinguish betweenobj[ a, b ] obj[(a, b)]so

 When combined with